 Zagori Hike : The Beginning

 Having left behind Ioannina—the capital of Epirus.
 We took the old road to Zagorochoria—as all forty six villages of Zagori are collectively named.
-We hadn’t seen a car or people for the last twenty minutes and I could feel the isolation and the serenity of the place as our small Fiat 500x was zooming down the small regional road.
+We hadn’t seen a car or people for the last twenty minutes and I could feel the isolation of the place as our small Fiat 500x was zooming down the small regional road.
 Occasionally there was a flock of sheep but not a sign of the shepherd.
-The sheep dogs were laying on the asphalt and didn’t seem willing to move for the car to pass.
-“I had to get off the road in order to proceed.”
+The sheep dogs were laying on the asphalt lazily and didn’t seem willing to move for the car to pass.
+“I had to get off the road temporarily to carry on.”